1758 - Prussian invasion of Moravia – Preparations and Arrival

 On May 18, Frederick with a strong escort reconnoitred Olmütz from the Tafelberg.
 The Austrian workers interrupted their activities and picked up their arms.

-In the night of May 18 to 19, Colonel Lanius' detachment finally attacked Fouqué's fourth column between the villages of Brockersdorf (present-day Čabová) and Andersdorf, taking the escorting troops totally by surprise.
+In the night of May 18 to 19, Colonel Lanjus' detachment finally attacked the fourth section of Fouqué's convoy between the villages of Brockersdorf (present-day Čabová) and Andersdorf, taking the escorting troops totally by surprise.
 The Prussian escort lost 10 officers and 140 men killed or wounded and 1 officer and 5 men taken prisoners.
 Some 80 Prussians deserted.
-Furthermore, Lanius damaged several wagons and captured 30 horses loaded with baggage.
+Furthermore, Lanjus damaged several wagons and captured 30 horses loaded with baggage.
 His losses were trivial: 1 officers and 1 hussar wounded; and 1 hussar missing.
 Major-General Puttkamer, who was cantoned at Bärn with most of the escort, unsuccessfully tried to catch the Austrian raiders who had precipitously retired towards Rautenberg (present-day Roudno).

 |Order of Battle|